ETS-BodyModeling/ImplicitParametricAvatar/README.md

    python -m scripts.main_render
    ```

-4. To generate statistics about the input images and reconstructed meshes, use the following command:
+4. To generate statistics about the input images and reconstructed meshes, download meshes obj target from X-Avatar website and use the following command:
    ```bash
    python -m scripts.main_stats
    ```